 The longest walk of the week was thirteen miles of pilgrimage from Faversham to Wye led by the Augustine Camino.
 Walkers unplugged and got to know each other as they journeyed through the Kent Downs.
 They were welcomed at St Gregory and St Martin Church joining the Pilgrims Feast with songs from Guy Hayward, co-founder of the British Pilgrimage Trust.
 Thanks to CommunityAd and Dave McKenna for sharing this short video of the walk and songs.

-A huge thank you to all our partners, walk leaders, volunteers, and speakers who were so generous with their time and expertise to make the festival possible – St Martin and St Gregory Church, The Ash Project, The Refugee Tales, Reverend Ravi Holy, Linda Cross, Ruth Trent, Wye Arts Association, Wye Scouts and Beavers, Playtime Theatre, Lady Joanna Thornhill Primary School, Victoria Field, The Augustine Camino, Andrew Kelly, The British Pilgrimage Trust, Guy Hayward, Cycle UK, Des De Moor, Keith Chesterton, Guy Stagg, Katherine May, Susie Gray, Mefo Phillips, Bridget Reader, Julia Lewis, Dover Players, Barry O’Brien, Paul Chenour, Harry Bucknall, Mandy Bright, Courtney Allen, Chris Anthony, Chris Howard, Maggi Hill, Charing Palace Trust, Diocese of Canterbury, Barbara Wallace, and Rodney Schofield.
+The festival would not have been the success it was without our partners, walk leaders, volunteers, and speakers who were so generous with their time and expertise.
+We owe huge thanks to St Martin and St Gregory Church, The Ash Project, The Refugee Tales, Reverend Ravi Holy, Linda Cross, Ruth Trent, Wye Arts Association, Wye Scouts and Beavers, Playtime Theatre, Lady Joanna Thornhill Primary School, Victoria Field, The Augustine Camino, Andrew Kelly, The British Pilgrimage Trust, Guy Hayward, Cycle UK, Des De Moor, Keith Chesterton, Guy Stagg, Katherine May, Susie Gray, Mefo Phillips, Bridget Reader, Julia Lewis, Dover Players, Barry O’Brien, Paul Chenour, Harry Bucknall, Mandy Bright, Courtney Allen, Chris Anthony, Chris Howard, Maggi Hill, Charing Palace Trust, Diocese of Canterbury, Barbara Wallace, and Rodney Schofield.

-Thank you to all the stallholders who joined the Pilgrimage Fayre on Saturday – Ashford Ramblers, A-Z Maps, Richard Friend , Charing Palace, Colin Torode, Julia Lewis, Refugee Tales , Fair Trade , Augustine Camino, Kent Wildlife Trust, Surrey Hills AONB.
+Thank you to all the stallholders who joined the Pilgrimage Fayre on Saturday; Ashford Ramblers, A-Z Maps, Richard Friend , Charing Palace, Colin Torode, Julia Lewis, Refugee Tales, Fair Trade , Augustine Camino, Kent Wildlife Trust, and Surrey Hills AONB.

 Thank you to the community near and far who supported the festival by putting up posters, handing out flyers, tweeting, sharing, and bringing their friends and family.